About Wolverine World Wide, Inc.

 Wolverine designs, manufactures, sources, markets, licenses, and distributes branded footwear, apparel, and accessories.

-Wolverine's footwear brands are sold in about 200 countries and territories in the US, the UK, and Canada as well as Latin America, Europe, the Middle East, Africa, and the Asia-Pacific region.
-The US accounted for almost 75% of the company's revenue in fiscal 2016.
+Wolverine's footwear brands are sold in about 170 countries and territories in the US, the UK, and Canada as well as Latin America, Europe, Middle East Africa, and the Asia-Pacific region.
+The US accounts for about two-thirds of the company's revenue.

-The company operates 294 retail stores in the US and Canada and 56 consumer-direct websites.
+The company operates about 95 retail stores in the US and Canada and about 40 consumer-direct ecommerce websites.

 Sales and Marketing